cyberthreatinfo/cyberthreatinfo.github.io/_posts/2019-09-23-nonprofits.md

 Cybersecurity is a topic that is starting to rise in the public's perception.
-For those of you who aren't directly involved in the space - it's a situation of "you don't know what you don't know".
-Training and education is the first step.
+For those of you who aren't directly involved in the space - it's a situation of "you don't know what you don't know". **Training and education is the first step.**

-Cybersecurity often takes a back seat as it isn't a problem until it's a PROBLEM, which is typically too late.
+Cybersecurity often takes a back seat as it isn't a problem until it's a **PROBLEM**, which is typically too late.
 In the context of non-profits, however, this can be catastrophic on both your fund-raising efforts and your clients.

 Think on this:

-IF a cyber-incident or data breach were to occur in the fund-raising side of things, how would that affect your:
+*IF* a cyber-incident or data breach were to occur in the fund-raising side of things, how would that affect your:
 - Brand?
 - Donor base and the loss of trust?